 |May involved randomisation.||No randomisation.||No randomisation.|

-The quick answer to this is "YES".
-Click here for more information on how members of the public can become involved in research in Forth Valley Public Involvement
+The quick answer to this is “YES”.
+More information on how members of the public can become involved in research in Forth Valley can be found in public interest.